- 7 Infantry

 When you play a unit, it must be supplied.
 A unit is supplied if either:

-- (a) it is placed in your base.
+- 1) The unit is IN your base.

-The killed unit must be in its attack range, and also in a friendly unit's support range.
 The exceptions are Tank and Artillery, which do not need support to kill an enemy in range.
+(Notice the attack icon on their cards is different, showing a little flame icon.)

-When a player places a unit in opponent's base, he wins the game immediately.
+- When a player places a unit in opponent's base, they win the game immediately.